anderswallace/462-Chess-Board/README.md

 ## Using the Program

 This program simulates playing against an AI.
-To make a move, the user will input a string of the space they are moving from to the space they are moving to i.e. `"a7a5"`
+To make a move, the user will input a string of the space they are moving from to the space they are moving to i.e. `a7a5`

-To quit the program, enter `"q"`
+To quit the program, enter `q`